 The different framework of Calzones leaves them with a thicker crust that calls for openings or slits to be cut in the top before baking.
 They are baked at temperature levels varying from 500-550 degrees Fahrenheit.

-Picking in between a Calzone as well as Panzerotti resembles attempting to pick a favorite star overhead.
+Picking in between Calzone vs Panzerotti resembles attempting to pick a favorite star overhead.
 When it boils down to it, both have the same tasty ingredients just with a somewhat different flair.

 When selecting which food to best suit your preferences (literally), think about the size.
 If you’re seeking something to consume quickly, on the relocation, as well as just require to feed yourself, select the Panzerotti.